Fred-org/FRED-docs/source/Control/Input Parameters.rst

     include: path_to_dir/materials.inp

-Then we can group all region definitions into a **regions.inp** file, containing for instance the gantry structures and range shifters for a particular treatment room in a facility.
+Then we can group all region definitions into a **regions.inp** file, for instance, the gantry structures and range shifters for a particular treatment room in a facility.

 .. code-block:: python

     include: path_to_dir/regions.inp

-Finally the patient-specific information, such as CT scans, field configuration and related pencil beam information can be stored into an **rtplan.inp** which is changing for each irradiation.
+Finally, the patient-specific information, such as CT scans, field configuration, and related pencil beam information, can be stored in an **rtplan.inp**, which changes for each irradiation.

 .. code-block:: python